timescale/docs/timescaledb/overview/core-concepts/distributed-hypertables.md

 storage and compute capacity of distributed hypertables.
 Thus, TimescaleDB can be elastically scaled out by simply adding data nodes to a distributed database.

-As mentioned earlier, TimescaleDB can (and will) adjust the number of space partitions as new data nodes are added.
-Although existing chunks will not have their space partitions updated, the new settings will be applied to newly created chunks.
+As mentioned earlier, TimescaleDB adjusts the number of space partitions as new data nodes are added.
+Although existing chunks do not have their space partitions updated, the new settings are applied to newly created chunks.
 Because of this behavior, we do not need to move data between data nodes when the cluster size is increased, and simply update how data is distributed for the next time interval.
-Writes for new incoming data will leverage the new partitioning settings, while the access node can still support queries across all chunks (even those that were created using the old partitioning settings).
+Writes for new incoming data leverage the new partitioning settings, while the access node can still support queries across all chunks (even those that were created using the old partitioning settings).
 Do note that although the number of space partitions